solo-io/solo-docs/gloo/docs/enterprise/authentication/jwt.md

 We will use the following utilities

 - minikube
-- jq
+- jq (optional)
+- tr, python (for text transformations)
-- gloo enterprise version v0.13.16 or later.
+- glooctl enterprise version v0.13.16 or later.

 ## Initial setup